jaseg/gerbolyze/README.rst

 Quick Start Installation
 ------------------------

-This will install gerbolyze and svg-flatten into a Python virtualenv and install usvg into your ``~/.cargo`` if not yet installed somewhere else.
+This will install gerbolyze and svg-flatten into a Python virtualenv and install usvg into your ``~/.cargo``.

 Debian
 ~~~~~~